Skip to content

 Exhibition

 When we consider the shared experiences of such different countries as Serbia and Austria, which have been connected by a long history of both pleasures and sorrows, then we think again and again of such contradictory set of ideas as the preservation, restoration and prolongation of the status quo contrasted with a nonetheless existent faith in progress and a better future that also entails an element of the utopian.
-This leads to a diffuse mood of melancholy and nostalgia for tradition, also oriented toward a form of heroic dreaming, as if by way of a response to the experiences and images of socialism and fascism and their to some extent still tangible effects on the present day.
+This leads to a diffuse mood of melancholy and nostalgia for tradition, also oriented toward a form of heroic dreaming, as if by way of a response to the experiences and images of the course of history and their still tangible effects on the present day.

-The exhibition Future of Melancholia wishes to explore this melancholic impression and present a dialogue between equals from a generation of contemporary artists from both Serbia and Austria.
-This will be done in two consecutive exhibitions at HALLE FÜR KUNST Steiermark and the Museum of Contemporary Art in Belgrade (Salon of the Museum of Contemporary Art and Gallery – Legacy of Milica Zorić & Rodoljub Čolaković).
+The exhibition Future of Melancholia aims to explore and present this melancholic imprint in the form of a dialogue between equals conducted by artists from the past and from the present generation from both Serbia and Austria.
+This will take place in two nearly simultaneous exhibitions at HALLE FÜR KUNST Steiermark in Graz and the Museum of Contemporary Art in Belgrade (Salon of the Museum of Contemporary Art and Gallery-Legacy of Milica Zorić & Rodoljub Čolaković).
+A carefully curated selection of Serbian artists will be presented in Graz and Austrian artists in Belgrade.

 Future of Melancholia